wngaw/wngaw.github.io/_posts/2019-04-07-linear-regression.md

 ## Cost function

 A cost function measures the prediction accuracy of the hypothesis.
-For linear regression, a common cost function is the \textit{mean squared error}, which calculates the average squared distances between the predicted values and actual values.
+For linear regression, a common cost function is the $$\textit{mean squared error}$$, which calculates the average squared distances between the predicted values and actual values.

 $$
 \begin{align}